Why use webhooks?

 Pass The

-custom data in your requests to identify which record a webhook result belongs to:custom field is returned as-is in the webhook payload.Webhooks vs Polling
+custom data in your requests to identify which record a webhook result belongs to:custom field is returned as-is in the webhook payload.Should I use webhooks or polling?

 |---|---|---|